 To complete the bachelor programme, you will give an individual presentation.
 During this presentation, you can show what your added value as a Young Hospitality Professional is for the professional field.
 After giving the presentation, you will answer questions from an internal and an external assessor.
 This interview is, as it were, the first job interview of your career.

 The student with the best pitch wins the IHAB award (established by the International Hospitality Advisory Board of the programme).

 Curious about what to expect of the courses in the first year?
 Have an online taster and register here for one or more of our online Academic Challenges!

-Hotel Management School Maastricht has various projects in which third or fourth-year students work (together) and make a positive contribution to the environment, the school or others around us.
+Hotel Management School Maastricht has various projects in which students work (together) and make a positive contribution to the environment, the school or others around us.
 We call these projects ComIn (Community Involvement).
 In addition to the regular lessons, you will invest time and energy in a community project.

 During the bachelor's programme of Hotel Management School Maastricht, you will be trained to become a knowledgeable, hospitality manager.